 Growing up meals were usually simple but eaten together as a family.
 My eating habits have changed drastically over the years.
 During my university years I got caught up in ” low fat” trend eating low fat, sugar free processed foods and diet sodas which were full of ingredients I couldn’t pronounce.
 I am no natural in the kitchen, my amazing husband initially did most of the cooking but as soon as we decided to start a family everything changed.
 I quit drinking diet soda , started getting more familiar with the kitchen and really enjoying it.
 Now we eat mainly whole foods with an emphasis on seasonal vegetables and fruit along with the occasional indulgence.

-Most of my work has been in clinical dietetics as well as private practice helping people reach their nutrition goals.
+Most of my work has been in clinical dietetics in areas such as cancer,palliative care, medicine, neonatal and critical care.
 I am a member of the college of Dietitian’s of British Columbia, Dietitian’s of Canada, American Parenteral and Enteral nutrition Society.
-In my spare time, I enjoy spending time with family and friends, reading blogs, cooking, visiting farmers markets, running, and staying active.
+In my spare time, I enjoy spending time with my husband and two girls, reading blogs, cooking, visiting farmers markets, running, and staying active.

 My nutrition philosophy is simple, eat a diet rich in vegetables and fruit, limit refined foods, and to enjoy real quality foods within moderation without depriving oneself of the occasional indulgence.